harshbhatt7585/autoRL/README.md

 This repo is for autonomous research over RL environments runs over [`simverse`](https://github.com/harshbhatt7585/simverse).

+I can build an RL environment and train it using a single `program.md` file.

 ## Design principles

 - keep the evaluator fixed